jmason86/MinXSS_Beacon_Decoder/README.md

 All of this code is made open source to hopefully encourage other CubeSat programs to adopt it.

-The GUI is built with the designer component of [Qt Creator](https://www.qt.io/download) (open source version).
-It uses the [Qt for Python project](https://www.qt.io/qt-for-python) (pyside2 module, available, e.g., [in anaconda](https://anaconda.org/conda-forge/pyside2)) to convert the Qt Designer .ui file into a .py. [minxss_beacon_decoder.py](minxss_beacon_decoder.py) wraps around that GUI code to provide the buttons and text displays with functionality.
+The GUI is built with the designer component of [Qt Creator](https://www.qt.io/download) (open source version; it's not necessary to have this unless you want to edit the interface).
+It uses the [Qt for Python project](https://www.qt.io/qt-for-python) (pyside2 module, available, e.g., [in anaconda](https://anaconda.org/conda-forge/pyside2)) to convert the Qt Designer .ui file into a .py (this is required if you want to run the code directly but not required if you're running the built beacon decoder application). [minxss_beacon_decoder.py](minxss_beacon_decoder.py) wraps around that GUI code to provide the buttons and text displays with functionality.
 It uses [connect_port_get_packet.py](connect_port_get_packet.py) to establish a link with the user-specified serial port or TCP/IP socket and then read from it. [minxss_parser.py](minxss_parser.py) is then fed the binary and interprets the data into a dictionary, which is returned to [minxss_beacon_decoder.py](minxss_beacon_decoder.py) for display in the GUI.

 Here is what the layout looks like:
 ![Example Screenshot of Telemetry](/screenshots/in_operation1_v1.1.0.png)